qtli/EmpDG/README.md

 This repository is the implementation of our COLING 2020 Paper [EmpDG: Multi-resolution Interactive Empathetic Dialogue Generation](https://github.com/qtli/EmpDG).

-Code and final-version paper will be released before the end of October.
-Stay tuned!

 ## Reference & Acknowledgements

+This work was partly supported by the Tencent AI Lab Rhino-Bird Focused Research Program (JR201932).
-If you find our code useful, please cite our paper as follows:
+If you find our work useful, please cite our paper as follows:

 ```bibtex
 @article{li-etal-2020-empdg,